Tichtman/degree_convertor/README.md

 ```

 ##### 3. Get degree table convertor:
-first you need make sure that you install for this func:

-npm install cli-table

 ```bash
 you write the name of the func() --- You get the table